Entropy Guided Dynamic Patch Segmentation for Time Series Transformers: Experiments

 \subsection{Efficiency Analysis}

 As shown in Figures \ref{fig:duration} and \ref{fig:threshold}, our model adapts to different patching schemes, directly affecting computational efficiency.
-In the dynamic setting, the model maintains superior predictive performance while operating within an optimal computation budget.
-We evaluate efficiency on the ETTm1 dataset (96$\rightarrow$96) by comparing recent models in terms of Multiply-Accumulate Operations (MACs), Mean Squared Error (MSE), and the number of trainable parameters.
-Figure \ref{fig:eff_analysis} demonstrates that our model achieves a more favorable performance–efficiency trade-off, with bubble size proportional to the parameter count.
-Notably, while TimeMixer and TimeKAN occupy a nearby region in the trade-off space, our model attains a superior position, especially with its transformer-based architecture.
+We evaluate efficiency on the ETTm1 dataset (96$\rightarrow$96) by comparing recent models in terms of Multiply-Accumulate Operations (MACs), MSE, and the number of trainable parameters.
+Figure \ref{fig:eff_analysis} demonstrates that our model achieves a more favorable performance-efficiency trade-off, with bubble size proportional to the parameter count.
+Notably, while TimeMixer and TimeKAN \citep{huang2025timekan} occupy a nearby region in the trade-off space, our model attains a superior position, especially with its transformer-based architecture.
+(See full table: Tab. \ref{tab:efficiency_full})